Natcel0711/fiberent/README.md

 - `./app/controllers` folder for functional controllers (used in routes)
 - `./app/models` folder for describe business models and methods of your project
-- `./app/queries` folder for describe queries for models of your project

-### ./docs

-**Folder with API Documentation**.
-This directory contains config files for auto-generated API Docs by Swagger.

 ### ./pkg